CB-clustering/cb_zillow_clustering/README.md

 ## Project Goals

-The ultimate goal of this project is to build a model that predicts the log error of the homes in question with a higher accuracy than the baseline I have chosen--the purpose being to be able to produce better, more accurate log error predictions than Zillow's competitors.
+The ultimate goal of this project is to build a model that predicts the log error of the homes in question with a higher accuracy than the baseline we have chosen--the purpose being to be able to produce better, more accurate log error predictions than Zillow's competitors.

 ## Initial Questions